-Topic 2: Petroleum Accounting: Principles, Procedures, and Issues.
-Restricted to business majors.
-Exposure to upstream oil and gas operations and reserves, and industry accounting practices.
-Only one of the following may be counted: Accounting 178 (Topic 2), 278 (Topic 2), 378 (Topic 2), 378 (Topic: Accounting/Tax for Mineral Industry), 180K (Topic 8), 280K (Topic 8), 380K (Topic 8).
-Offered on the lettergrade basis only.

-Topic 3: Financial Planning for Wealth Management.
+Topic 6: Corporate Sustainability.
+Explore corporate sustainability focused on the management of environmental, social, and governance (ESG) issues, with an emphasis on ESG identification, measurement, and reporting.
+Designed for upper-level accounting and finance majors interested in a career in professional accounting or financial services with interest in corporate sustainability.
+Only one of the following may be counted: Accounting 372T (Topic 6), 378 (Topic: Corporate Sustainability), 378 (Topic 6).
+Additional prerequisite: Accounting 326.
+Topic 11: Financial Planning for Wealth Management.
+Same as Finance 372T (Topic 11).
+Restricted to students in a business major.
 Introduction to basic concepts of personal wealth management and financial planning, including insurance and risk management, investment management, tax planning, estate planning, and retirement planning.
-Designed for upper-level finance and accounting majors interested in a career in financial services or MPA students with interest in this area of the accounting profession.
-Only one of the following may be counted: Accounting 378 (Topic: Financial Planning for Wealth Management), 178 (Topic 3), 278 (Topic 3), 378 (Topic 3), 180K (Topic 24), 280K (Topic 24), 380K (Topic 24), Finance 172 (Topic 3), 272 (Topic 3), 372 (Topic 3), 377 (Topic: Financial Planning for Wealth Management).
-Offered on the letter-grade basis only.
-Additional prerequisite: Credit or registration for Finance 357 or 357H; credit or registration for Accounting 364 is recommended.
+Designed for upper-level finance and accounting majors interested in a career in financial services or students pursuing master in professional accounting with interest in this area of the accounting profession.
+Only one of the following may be counted: Accounting 372T (Topic 11), 378 (Topic 3), Finance 372 (Topic 3), 372T (Topic 11).
+Additional prerequisite: Accounting 311 or 311H, and 312 or 312H, with a grade of at least C- in each; credit or registration for Finance 357 or 357H; credit or registration for Accounting 364 is recommended.